fujifilmfan/linux_notes/lfs201_notes.md

 >  * updates: centos.sonn.com
 > Error: No matching Packages to list
 Information includes size, version, what repository it came from, a source URL, and a longer description.
 Wildcards can be given, as in **yum info "libc\*"**, for this and most **yum** commands.
 Note that the package need not be installed, unlike queries made with **rpm -q**.
+* List all packages, or just those installed, available, or updates that have not yet been installed:
+`$ sudo yum list [installed | updates | available ]`
+* Show information about package groups installed or available, etc.:
+`$ sudo yum grouplist`
+`$ sudo yum groupinfo group1` like `$ sudo yum groupinfo "Development Tools"`
+* Show packages that contain a certain file name:
+`$ sudo yum provides` as in `$ sudo yum provides "/logrotate.conf"`

+#### 8.8 Verifying Pacakges
+* Package verification requires installation of the **yum-plugin-verify** package (a yum plugin, not an executable - plugins extend the possible set of commands and arguments yum can take); to install:
+`$ sudo yum install yum-plugin-verify`
+* To verify a package, giving the most information:
+`$ sudo yum verify [package]`
+* To mimic **rpm -V** exactly:
+`$ sudo yum verify-rpm [package]`
+* To list all differences, including configuration files:
+`$ sudo yum verify-all [package]`
+* Without arguments, the above commands will verify all packages installed on the system.
+* By default, the verification commands ignore configuration files which may change through normal and safe usage.
+There are some other options: see man yum-verify.

+#### 8.9 Installing/Removing/Upgrading Packages
+* Install one or more packages from repositories, resolving and installing any necessary dependencies:
+`$ sudo yum install package1 [package2]`
+* Install from a local rpm:
+`$ sudo yum localinstall package-file`; this will attempt to resolve dependencies by accessing remote repositories unlike `$ rpm -i package-file`
+* Install a specific software group from a repository, resolving and installing any necessary dependencies for each package in the group:
+`$ sudo yum groupinstall group-name` or `$ sudo yum install @group-name`
+* Remove packages from the system:
+`$ sudo yum remove package1 [package2]`
+  * One must be careful with package removal, as yum will not only remove requested packages, but all packages that depend on them!
+This may not be what you want, so never run yum remove with the -y option, which assumes automatic confirmation of removal.
+* Update a package from a repository:
+`$ sudo yum update [package]`
+  * If no package name is given, all packages are updated.
+* During installation (or update), if a package has a configuration file which is updated, it will rename the old configuration file with an **.rpmsave** extension.
+If the old configuration file will still work with the new software, it will name the new configuration file with an **.rpmnew** extension.
+You can search for these filename extensions (almost always in the /etc subdirectory tree) to see if you need to do any reconciliation, by doing:
+`$ sudo find /etc -name "*.rpm*"`

+#### 8.10 Additional Commands
+* List plugins:
+`$ sudo yum list "yum-plugin*"`
+* Show a list of all enabled repositories:
+`$ sudo yum repolist`
+* Initiate an interactive shell in which to run multiple YUM commands:
+`$ sudo yum shell [text-file]`
+  * If **text-file** is given, yum will read and execute commands from that file instead of from the terminal.
+* Download packages, but do not install them; just store them under the /var/cache/yum directory, or another directory you can specify:
+`$ sudo yum install --downloadonly package`
+  * or you can type "d" instead of "y" or "n" when prompted after issuing an install command.
+The package(s) will be downloaded under `/var/cache/yum` in a location depending on the repository from which the download proceeds, unless the **--downloaddir=** option is used.
+Any other necessary packages will also be downloaded to satisfy dependencies.
+* You can view the history of yum commands, and, with the correct options, even undo or redo previous commands:
+`$ sudo yum history`

 ### Labs 8